glassbead0/hanabi-conventions/Reference.md

 ### The Double Tempo Clue (Re-cluing 2+ Cards to Play)

-* Typically, when a *Tempo Clue* is given that touches two or more cards, it means that **all** of the cards touched are playable in order from left to right.
+* Typically, when a *Tempo Clue* is given that touches two or more cards, it means that **all** of the cards touched are playable in focus order.
 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
   * Alice clues red to Bob, which touches slot 1, slot 2, and slot 3.